 After months of having to take the tarps on and off and on and off whenever we wanted to have a good, long, productive day working on the house, we can finally strip them off and not put them back on!

-That is because we put an underlayment on over the pine that will shed the water.
+This is because we applied an underlayment over the pine that will shed the water!
 Since our ZIP system is already installed on the walls and taped at the seams, we are (somewhat) waterproof!

-Just a group of ladies getting stuff done!!
-Kelly, a friend from work, helped my mother and I install the Grace that day and we had a blast!
+Just a group of ladies getting stuff done!
+Kelly - a friend from my work - helped my mother and I install the Grace that day and we had a blast!

-This is me hanging on the roof by my elbows and one knee while applying the “peel and stick!”
-Oops, time to consider getting some scaffolding over here.
+^^ That was me, hanging on the roof by my elbows and one knee, while applying the “peel and stick!”
+So I decided it was time to get some scaffolding over here.

 Two days later, on election day, I caved and rented this cargo van and some scaffolding.

-Dad and I built the scaffolding and we have it for 28 days!
-This means the roof should be done within 28 days – how exciting!
+Dad and I assembled the scaffolding and we have it for 28 days!
+This means the roof should be done within that time frame (theoretically).
 Wish us luck!